ScholarDevelopment/Follow_Hamza/README.md

 ## Personal Summary

-> Add here which career path you want to follow.

 I want to go to academia and be a researcher.

-> Also add here what are the fields you would like to work on.

  I am interested in Machine Learning-Deep learning and Artificial intelligence

-> Add here what are you good at.

 Machine Learning, Self learner, Algorithm(not bad), Data Science

-> Combine all of them to create you personal summary that will be a concise paragraf that talks about you.
-(Something like a LinkedIn summary)

 Enthusiastic Machine Learning Engineer with experience in Data Science.
 Passionate about community and technology.
-Love to learn new things and experiment crazy projects :D
+Love to learn new things and experiment crazy projects

 ## CV Development

-> Your CV is one of the most important key elements to prepare you for after-school.

-> Prepare your CV, Updatable format (docx, latex, template), PDF of current version

-> Update your CV's version every month (It is okay not to change something every month but check with yourself every month to keep CV updated)

-> I personally recommend using Latex, because looks professional.
-I also recommend to have a GitHub Repository to store CV since Git has an automatic version control.

-> For example [myCV](https://github.com/eneskemalergin/My_CV) is on GitHub and developed using Latex

-> If you have CV as a GitHub account, add the link under this section

 [PDF version](https://github.com/AhmetHamzaEmra/my_resume/blob/master/resume.pdf)